 There’s a lot of discussion right now about how the world of work is changing.
 Lockdown accelerated this change and pushed both employers and employees to try new ways of working.
 Collaboration and productivity tools such as Slack, Zoom, Calendly, Asana etc. have enabled this, as have the shifting motivations of workers.
 LinkedIn is making it easier to find talent, and platforms such as Upwork are making it easier to find short-term work.
 People everywhere are questioning the value of our current educational offerings.
 So what does this all mean for the future of our careers?

-In increasing numbers, professionals just don’t want the same things that their parents did from a career.
-The concept of a “career for life” has long fallen out of fashion, and these days so is having only one permanent job at a time.
+In increasing numbers, professionals just don’t want the same things that their parents did in a career.
+The concept of a “career for life” has long fallen out of fashion, and these days so is having only one permanent job at a time – as evidenced in a recent Forbes survey, which showed that 71% of high performers (and 50% of all workers) plan on launching a portfolio career.
 There is an increased desire for variety, flexibility, autonomy and multiple income streams.

 Pre-lockdown, while plenty of forward thinking professionals and startups were coming to this realisation, many established companies were floundering – assuming way too much work needed to be done by in-house permanent employees.
 Then the pandemic hit and businesses were forced to become more agile, reducing permanent headcount while adopting virtual and remote operating models.
 What they discovered through this process was that getting things done through portfolio professionals was faster and more efficient, provided access to better talent from around the world, reduced fixed costs and provided greater strategic flexibility – and so the portfolio career revolution was accelerated.